 115th Congress (2017–2019)

-This bill was introduced on September 27, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 27, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 27, 2017